-Rather then pursue a career in agriculture, he found himself interested in art.
-He graduated with a Masters Degree in Fine Arts from Sacramento State University and then moved to the Napa Valley in the early 1960’s – renting a huge studio off of Lodi Lane for $80 a month and made ceramics.
-Next he purchased and moved to a 40-acre piece of property in what is now the Diamond Mountain appellation near Calistoga.
+Rather than pursue a career in agriculture, he found himself interested in art.
+He graduated with a master’s degree in fine arts from Sacramento State University and then moved to the Napa Valley in the early 1960s – renting a huge studio off of Lodi Lane for $80 a month and made ceramics.
+Next, he purchased and moved to a 40-acre piece of property in what is now the Diamond Mountain appellation near Calistoga.
 He was drawn to the property because it contained a natural spring and equally as important to his artistic interests – plenty of clay that he could use for his own pottery.
 His property was next to what would become Al and Boots Brounstein’s iconic Diamond Creek Vineyards.
 Helped in part by proximity and the challenges of planting grapes in this mountainous terrain, Dick became friends with the Brounsteins and helped develop and name the vineyard blocks at Diamond Creek Vineyards.

-By the mid 1970’s Dick was overseeing the management of some 450 planted acres in the Napa Valley.
+By the mid 1970s Dick was overseeing the management of some 450 planted acres in Napa Valley.
 In 1977 after not being able to sell all his fruit due to canceling grape contracts the year before because of a very small crop the year before, Dick decided to make his own wine.
-One of his clients was Bruce Markham of Markham Vineyards – Bruce allowed Dick to make the Steltzner wine at Markham; his inaugural release was the 1977 vintage.
+One of his clients was Bruce Markham of Markham Vineyards.
+Bruce allowed Dick to make the Steltzner wine at Markham; his inaugural release was the 1977 vintage.

 Eventually Dick moved his operations to an old prune packing shed dating from 1915 – and later built a winery, had caves drilled and built a hospitality center.
 Old timers in the valley may remember the Steltzner fruit stand located along the Silverado Trail – selling seasonal produce and fruit (on an honor cash-based system) including blackberry’s, kiwis and Satsuma Mandarins among other produce.
 They eventually stopped operating this stand in the late 1980s.